Running in Australia

 What you need to know about running

 There are heaps of different running events to get involved with, if you want a good mix of fun then Parkruns, colour runs, 5ks, and 10ks, might be ideal for you.
 However, if you're looking to extend your distance then our selection of half marathons, marathons, and ultras might be what you need to set your sights on.
 Running is not only one of the world's most accessible sports, it's also super sociable too, so grab your friends set some goals.
 If you're just starting out, 5k and 10k events are great fun and definitely worth doing if you're training for a bigger challenge further down the line.
-These events often aim to keep the mood light, the Canberra Times Fun Run is a famous example.
+These events often aim to keep the mood light, the Bridge to Brisbane Fun Run is a famous example.

 For those who want to stretch their legs a little more, the half marathon and marathon are the next level up to consider.
 The Gold Coast Marathon is one of the oldest running in Australia, passing it's 40th edition in 2018 and attracted a record 28,000 participants.
 However if you're looking for something a little smaller, on the other side of Brisbane the Sunshine Coast Marathon hosts a much smaller pool of around 6,500 participants.